ThreadJava800/WolframAlphaClient/README.md

 I made a basic android program on java using Retrofit and DataBinding.

-An example of XML answer from WolframAlpha is in file 'APIAnswerExample'.
+An example of XML answer from WolframAlpha is in file 'APIAnswerExample.xml'.